 The top 10 outdoor swimming pools in Toronto

 Outdoor swimming pools in Toronto let you beat the heat without even turning on the AC.
-When the weather is too nice to stay indoors, but too hot to handle, these refreshing, chlorinated meccas are where to go for a cool down.
+When the weather is too nice to stay indoors, but too hot to handle, these refreshing, chlorinated havens are where to go for a cool down.

 Here are my picks for the top outdoor pools in Toronto.

-This lakeside pool gets wildly busy on hot summer weekends, but it's amazing for people-watching.Though you'll be in close proximity to Lake Ontario, a swim here will let you skip the murky waters for something clear and chlorinated.
+This lakeside pool gets wildly busy on hot summer weekends, but it's amazing for people-watching.Though you'll be in close proximity to Lake Ontario, a swim here will let you skip the sometimes-murky waters for something clear and chlorinated.

-The thing that sets this Christie Pits Park pool a part from the rest is its two-storey water slide.
+The thing that sets this Christie Pits Park pool apart from the rest is its water slide.
 Though it doesn't rival any of the slides at Canada's Wonderland, it's definitely fun, especially for the younger crowd.
 If you're not into that, there's also a diving board and shallow splash area.

-This outdoor spot is a jack of all trades as far as public pools are concerned.
+This outdoor spot is a jack-of-all-trades as far as public pools are concerned.
 It offers a two-storey water slide, a diving board, a separate wading area for children, and a raised area with seating for those who are not aquatically-inclined.

-Here's a destination that is ideal if you want to do more than just swim.
-This outdoor pool offers the perfect cool-down opportunity after indulging in a game of baseball or volleyball in the park.
-Expect to find it packed during leisure hours on hot summer days.

 Here's a great option if you live in the west end.
 This Etobicoke swimming hole hosts classes for every age and offers both lane and leisure swims.
-When you're finished you can always find a sunny spot in the park to dry off.
+When you're finished, you can always find a sunny spot in the park to dry off.

-The Olympic Pool draws crowds to the Beaches come summertime due to its proximity to the water.
+The Olympic Pool draws crowds to the Beaches come summertime, due to its proximity to the water.
 If you aren't brave enough to test the waters of Lake Ontario, this pool makes for a great alternative.
 For thrill seekers, it features both 5 and 10 metre diving boards.

 The public pool at this Toronto park offers both lane and leisure swims, so you can opt to work out or veg out, depending on your interests.
 Once you've gotten your fill of swimming, you can indulge in a nature walk or visit the animals at the zoo.